keanteng/wqd7007-project/hdfs/hdfs_ref.md

 ![Alt](img2.png)

-Make sure you use the link to check the resources consumption, memory, and CPU usage:
+Make sure you use the link to check the resource consumption, memory, and CPU usage:
 - http://127.0.0.1:9870/dfshealth.html#tab-datanode
 - http://127.0.0.1:8188/applicationhistory